 Which Skills are Developed – Sound perception, social play, and motor skills.

 Up and above in the air can be a really fun activity for kids as they feel a sense of freedom when they are in the air.

 What is Required – Some free playtime and attention.

 How to Do it – Hold the baby from under his arms and lift him up in the air.
 Now gently move him up and down, side to side and go around while holding him in the air.
 Take a break every 5 minutes.
 These movements help develop the vestibular system which helps a baby understand his body in relation to the things around him.

 Which Skills are Developed – Social play and vestibular system.

 6. Treasure Chest

 Babies need to interact with toys and objects.
 The basic skills such as holding, pulling, pushing, releasing, moving from one hand to the other and throwing have to be learned.
 This activity will strengthen his muscles.

 What is Required – A cardboard box or carton, toys, and a few random objects.

 How to Do it – Fill the cardboard box with toys and random objects.
 Now, bring the baby close to the box and encourage him to explore the contents of the box.
 Let the baby’s curiosity get the better of him, encourage him to pick, hold and play with various objects.
 You can even name the objects and tell him what they are when he picks them out of the box.
 However, be cautious and do not place sharp pointy objects near him.
-Avoid using small objects as your baby can swallow them, making them a choking hazard.
+Avoid using small objects as your baby can swallow them.